 The recommendations from the study are as follows:

-3) The Election Commission of India should direct the political parties to put out a gender report card which shows the proportion of women to men representation within the party
+The Election Commission of India should direct the political parties to put out a gender report card that shows the proportion of women to men representation within the party

-“ Women have made positive changes in the grass root level and its is very evident in the statistics compared to the last two decades.
-Though this a a long way to go in empowering women, we are sure this positive trend will continue.”
-Margaret Alva, former union minister and governor
+“ Women have made positive changes in the grass-root level and it is very evident in the statistics compared to the last two decades.
+Though this a long way to go in empowering women, we are sure this positive trend will continue.”
+Margaret Alva, former union minister, and governor